Sicilian Defence, Najdorf Variation

 The Najdorf is one of the most popular, reputable, and deeply studied of all chess openings.
 Modern Chess Openings calls it the "Cadillac" or "Rolls-Royce" of chess openings.
 The opening is named after the Polish-Argentine grandmaster Miguel Najdorf, although he was not the first strong player to play the variation.
-Many players have relied on the Najdorf, including Bobby Fischer and Garry Kasparov, although Kasparov would often transpose into a Scheveningen.
+Many top players have relied on the Najdorf, including Bobby Fischer, Garry Kasparov, and Maxime Vachier-Lagrave.